galaxyfreak/eagle_cm-buglist/README.md

 Untested
 ----------

-- Screenshot*
+- CM doesn't have these yet.

-- Torch*
+ - Screenshot

-* CM doesn't have these yet.
+ - Torch